-Have that St. Patrick’s Day favorite milkshake the healthy way, with all the mint flavor and creamy texture, but none of the guilt with my Shamrock Shake Green Smoothie.
+Shamrock Shake Green Smoothies allow you to have your St. Patrick’s Day favorite milkshake the healthy way.
+All of the mint flavor and creamy texture, but none of the guilt!

 Originally published on March 17, 2012.
 Photos updated on March 3, 2016.